Tomás Gutiérrez: Military career

-Coup d'état
+Coup d'état and death

 The 1872 elections in Peru had produced a victory for Manuel Pardo, who was to become the first civilian president in the history of Peru.
-Shortly before Pardo was to take office, however, Gutiérrez, serving as President Balta's Defense Minister, organized a coup d'état.
-On July 22, 1872, Silvestre Gutiérrez, at the head of two companies of the Pichincha battalion, entered the Government Palace and arrested President Balta.
-He immediately went to the Plaza de Armas, where his brother Marceliano was in command of the Zepita battalion; both declared President Balta removed from office and proclaimed Tomás Gutiérrez as General of the Army and Supreme Head of the Republic.
+Shortly before Pardo was to take office, however, Gutiérrez, serving as President Balta's War Minister, organized a coup d'état with his three brothers, proclaiming himself Supreme Leader of the Republic and asking for the support of the armed forces, with only some members of the Army agreeing.